oskariorg/oskari-docs/md/documentation/examples/FOSS4G_2019/workshop.md

 }
 ```

-Now let's modify the code that adds attractions to the UI and add a click listener on each  attraction panel to update the style of the matching feature:
+Now let's modify the code that adds attractions to the UI and add a click listener on each attraction panel to update the style of the matching feature.
+Again, you can *replace* the `HELPER.getFeatures()` function with the following one:

 ```javascript
 HELPER.getFeatures().then(function(geojson) {